ch4rl3x/HtmlText/README.md

 # HtmlText

-`HtmlText` is a Kotlin Multiplatform library that allows you to render HTML content as Compose `AnnotatedStrings.
-It supports basic formatting, hyperlinks, and color styling in a multiplatform-friendly way.
+`HtmlText` is a Kotlin Multiplatform library that allows you to render HTML content as Compose `AnnotatedString`s.
+It supports basic formatting, hyperlinks, and color styling in a multiplatform-friendly way. `HtmlText` has been made accessible for screen readers and keyboard operation.

 > [!NOTE]
 > 🚀 HtmlText is now Compose Multiplatform